Ryantshh/VolunteerConnect/README.md

      - Submit the post, which will then be reviewed by an admin for approval.

 ### **Admin Account**
-   - The **Admin Account** has special privileges to manage posts submitted by users, access this function thorught the explore page, click on View Posts!.
+   - The **Admin Account** has special privileges to manage posts submitted by users, access this function thorught the explore page, click on Approve Posts!.
    - **Approve Posts!**: Admins can view all submitted posts for volunteer opportunities.
    - **Approve Post or Deny Listings**: After reviewing, admins can approve posts to make them visible on the Explore page, or deny listings if they don’t meet the platform’s guidelines.